 Building vegetable farmers resilience to climate change

-InfoStart date: 1 March, 2020 End date: 28 February, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-04-AU Countries: Ghana Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Aarhus University (AU), Faculty of Science, Department of Agroecology, Denmark Partner institutions: University of Ghana (UG), Ghana Agropal West Africa Limited, Ghana The Conservation Alliance (CA), Ghana Fasterholt Maskinfabrik A/S, Denmark Technical University of Denmark (DTU), Department of Management Engineering, Denmark University of Cape Coast (UCC), Departments of Crop Science, Soil Science and Agricultural Economics and Extension, Ghana Project coordinator: Mathias Neumann Andersen Total grant: 11,999,444 DKK
+InfoStart date: 1 March, 2020 End date: 28 February, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-04-AU Countries: Ghana Thematic areas: Agricultural production, Climate change, Economic development and value chains, Lead institution: Aarhus University (AU), Faculty of Science, Department of Agroecology, Denmark Partner institutions: University of Ghana (UG), Ghana Agropal West Africa Limited, Ghana The Conservation Alliance (CA), Ghana Fasterholt Maskinfabrik A/S, Denmark University of Cape Coast (UCC), Departments of Crop Science, Soil Science and Agricultural Economics and Extension, Ghana Technical University of Denmark (DTU), Denmark Project coordinator: Mathias Neumann Andersen Total grant: 11,999,444 DKK

 The proposed project seeks to help vegetable farmers adapt to climate change and enhance vegetable production through research on heat, drought and disease tolerant vegetable varieties, soil health, irrigation and water management in vegetable production systems in Ghana.
 Presently, vegetable production in Ghana is stagnating or declining despite increases in cultivated area due to poor soil quality, droughts, heat, pests and diseases stress as a result of climate change.
 The project will investigate the use of local organic resources such as oil palm empty fruit bunch applied to soil as an organic mulch, composted pyrolyzed into biochar as a smart way of recycling organics, improving soil fertility, increasing carbon sequestration.